oatlog/oatlog/doc/report/main.typ

 Each of the three rules are phrased as conditional insertions, adding new e-classes and e-nodes when matching specific patterns in the existing structure.
 If this was the only effect of the rules then `canonicalize()` would never need to be run since `self.enodes` would never contain any uprooted e-class.
-#TODO[hard to parse]
-However, e-node insertions on already existing e-node inputs result in `union()` operations make a future call to `canonicalize()` necessary to restore the invariant that `self.enodes` contains only root e-classes.
+However, e-node insertions on already existing e-node inputs result in `union()` operations, making a future call to `canonicalize()` necessary to restore the invariant that `self.enodes` contain only root e-classes.

-#TODO[It reaches a fixed point modulo equality?
-I do not entry is strictly necessary]

-This implementation never properly reaches a fixed point since it continually adds new e-classes using `make()` even these are always merged into existing e-classes when inserting.
-E-graph engines, including Oatlog, resolve this by replacing calls such as `let ac = self.uf.make()` with some `entry()` operation that first queries for the e-node $(+, a, c)$ and uses its e-class if present.
+This implementation does reach a fixed point in the sense that it builds a semantically complete e-graph, but from an implementation perspective it continues to allocate new e-classes with `make()` in every call to `apply_rules()` even when these e-classes immediately afterwards are merged with existing e-classes.
+E-graph engines, including Oatlog, resolve this by replacing calls such as `let ac = self.uf.make()` with some `entry()` operation that first queries for the e-node $(+, a, c)$ and uses its e-class if present, only otherwise falling back to `make()`.

 #figure(
   {